 Can't you survive without coffee like this blog's author?
-We are the millions of people who cannot begin the day without a cup of coffee!
+The millions cannot begin the day without a cup of coffee!
 There is a ton of knowledge about coffee being shared online.
 Some contend that doing too much will eventually hurt us.
 Some claim they are making an effort to give it up.
 The only thing I know for sure is that your author will continue to consume coffee! ☕️🤗

 Coffee King Khaldi

-You first went to the coffee area when you arrived at work, right?
+When you arrived at work, you first went to the coffee area, right?
 You can't possibly work without taking that first gulp.
 The scent that relaxes you is the first sip that wakes you up from sleep.

 Ethiopian Khaldi, a goat herder, noticed that goats behaved vigorously after consuming coffee beans in the third century.
 He then discovered coffee and buried us in the lines.
 Thank you, Khaldi, even though you are not the king!
 This is a sincere appreciation.